How to Teach English Online From Home (or Anywhere)

 The salary to teach English online varies based on credentials and experience.
 Online language schools’ starting rates are usually between $12 to $21 per hour.
 Some also offer performance incentives or increase their pay rates when you stay with the company for a long time.

-Teachers who work through tutor marketplaces and independently, on the other hand, set their own rates, which hover around $20 to $25 per hour.
+Teachers who work through tutor marketplaces and independently, on the other hand, set their own rates, ranging from $20 to $25 per hour.
 Your rates depend on the size of your client base and your students’ interest.
 For full-time online teaching work (about 30 hours per week), an online English teacher’s income could range from $1,000 to $3,000 per month.

 Find out how to make the most money as an online English teacher.